This post may contain affiliate links. Please read my disclosure policy for more details.

-This nourishing, silky and low-calorie celeriac soup is one the best and budget-friendly recipe for this winter.
-It’s loaded with nutrients, comforting and it’s ready in 30 minutes, saving you time and money.
+This nourishing, silky, and low-calorie celeriac soup is one the best and budget-friendly recipes for this winter.
+It’s loaded with nutrients, comforting and ready in 30 minutes.

 Celeriac is packed with excellent health benefits and has a subtle, celery-like flavor, somewhere between sweet earth and hazelnuts that make it perfect for salad, slaw and heavenly creamy soups.

 - Olive oil or extra virgin olive oil

 - Salt & pepper

 - Saute’ chopped garlic and onion in olive oil for about 3 minutes

 - Add diced celeriac and potato, stir for 3 minutes

 - Add vegetable broth, salt and pepper and cook for 20 minutes

 - Blend fresh parsley leaves and olive oil

 - Puree the soup until smooth and drizzle with parsley dressing and roasted hazelnut